weilandia/coding-for-managers/review-1/exercises.md

 We've covered a lot of front-end concepts in these firsts courses.
 Let's put all together by building a simple landing page for our project.
 We'll do something called **pair programming** today.
 Team up with a partner sitting next to you to go through today's exercises.
 Don't be shy!

-If at one point, you feel stuck, you can check the [solution](solutions) to get help with your code.

 ## Set up
 First, let's create a new Cloud 9 project, that we will call `landing-page`.
 Once everything is loaded, you can remove all the different folders and files that are preloaded so that you can start from scratch.